p2pu/InventFest/IoT Tent/IoT-Module-02-Welcome + Invent.markdown

 - where you might take this project next
 - a video of your project working (and booming)

-## Next Steps:
+# Next Steps:
-- Discuss Module 2
+1. Weekly Hangout
-- Re/hack Module 2
+2. Team Up with Others
-- Meetup Module 2
+3. Share & Discuss